 The Glen Raven Endowment for Undergraduate Research in the Sciences was established through a gift by Glen Raven, Inc. and Denise and Allen E. Gant, Jr. Glen Raven, Inc. has been a leading innovator in the textile industry in Alamance County since 1880.
 Allen E. Gant, Jr., is president and CEO of Glen Raven, Inc., and a member of the Elon University Board of Trustees.

-A maximum of six scholarships and grants of approximately $1,500 each are awarded to students majoring in a department within the mathematics and natural sciences division of Elon College who are or will be engaged in independent, faculty-mentored undergraduate research.
+A maximum of six grants of approximately $1,500 each are awarded to students majoring in a department within the mathematics and natural sciences division of Elon College who are or will be engaged in independent, faculty-mentored undergraduate research.
 The recipients of the awards are known as Glen Raven Scholars.

-The Glen Raven Endowment for Undergraduate Research in the Sciences Scholarships and Grants are intended to enhance quality mentoring relationships between faculty and students who work together to answer questions, solve problems, and provide learning opportunities of the highest caliber.
+The Glen Raven Endowment for Undergraduate Research in the Sciences Grants are intended to enhance quality mentoring relationships between faculty and students who work together to answer questions, solve problems, and provide learning opportunities of the highest caliber.
 Research conducted by Glen Raven Scholars and faculty mentors must contribute in meaningful ways to the knowledge base of a given discipline.
 Although the end product of all research is unknown as the work is undertaken, it is expected that the work of Glen Raven Scholars will be closely linked to the expertise of their faculty mentors to ensure quality and potential to contribute to the discipline.
 Preference will be given to projects investigating the development or application of textiles, fabrics, and/or garments.

 The mentor/student team must submit the completed application to the Director of the Undergraduate Research Program by 5 p.m. on the date of the deadline.